DOLOCRETE – A BENIGN CONCRETE ALTERNATIVE

 Research with Dolocrete was conducted in Australia over several years with around two hundred different waste materials being successfully tested.
 For example, such unlikely materials as sawdust; shredded newsprint; straw, sugar cane bagasse and paper mill wastes proved to be very suitable and effective fillers.
 Mining and industrial wastes such as ‘aluminium pug’; coal ash (from power stations) and volcanic ash were shown to be equally effectively and efficiently useful as fillers.

-As an example of the application, Dolocrete roof tiles may be used in cold climates where freezing temperatures cause normal tiles to crack and break when the moisture in them freezes.
-This shouldn’t occur with Dolocrete tiles provided they are filled with materials that don’t absorb moisture.
+As an example the use of Dolocrete Roof Tiles may be used in cold climates where freezing temperatures cause normal tiles to crack and break when the moisture in them freezes.
+This doesn’t occur with Dolocrete tiles provided they are filled with materials that don’t absorb moisture.

 The potential for this product appears to be very extensive as the material cost of housing, for example, may be reduced by as much as 30-70%.
 The effect could be to make housing and roads available to more people throughout the world including third world countries.